Nexus-Mods/Vortex-Backend/README.md

 The announcements file is an array of `IAnnouncement` objects.

-This is downloaded on Vortex startup or if `%APPDATA%\vortex_devel\temp\announcements.json` exists during a development build, this is used instead.
+This is downloaded from GitHub when Vortex loads or if running a development build and `%APPDATA%\vortex_devel\temp\announcements.json` exists, then this local file is used instead.

 ```json
 {